mendersoftware/mender-artifact/Documentation/artifact-format-v3.md

 * `artifact_name` is the name of the artifact currently installed on the device
 * `device_type` is the type of the device (see `device_provides` below)
 * `artifact_group` is the group of the artifacts current artifact belongs to
-* `update_types_supported` is the list of the update types Mender agent installed on the device can handle
-* `artifact_versions_supported` is the list of the versions of the artifacts agent installed on the device can handle

 #### artifact_provides